 |1st - 100 pts||7th - 27 pts||13th - 12 pts||19th - 6 pts|

 |2nd - 65 pts||8th - 24 pts||14th - 11 pts||20th - 5 pts|

 |3rd - 50 pts||9th - 21 pts||15th - 10 pts||21st - 4 pts|

 |4th - 40 pts||10th - 18 pts||16th - 9 pts||22nd - 3 pts|

 |5th - 35 pts||11th - 16 pts||17th - 8 pts||23rd - 2 pts|

 |6th - 30 pts||12th - 14 pts||18th - 7 pts||24th - 1 pt|

 Points are only awarded to players who are eligible to represent the County in a team match.
 If a player who is not eligible to represent the County finishes in the top 24 then those points are simply discarded e.g. if an event is won by a player outside of the County then no player scores the 100 points available for that event.

-If it is not possible to complete one of the qualifying events, then the prizes will be allocated on a "best 3 from 4" basis.
-If two or more events are cancelled, then scores in all qualifying events will count towards the final placings.
+If it is not possible to complete one of the qualifying events, then the prizes will be allocated on a "best 5 from 7" basis.
+If two events are cancelled, the prizes will be allocated on a "best 4 from 6" basis, and if three events are cancelled it will revert to the "best 4 from 5".
+If four or more events are cancelled, then scores in all qualifying events will count towards the final placings.